atom-archive/xray/memo_js/README.md

 ## Working with text files

-Just like you had to supply the base entries from the work tree's underlying Git commit, you'll also need to supply the base content of any text file you want to work with.
-To do this, you'll call `openTextFile`.
+As a prerequisite to interacting with the contents of any text file in the work tree, you'll need to call `openTextFile` and supply the text file's id along with its *base content*, representing the state of the file in the work tree's underlying Git commit.

 ```js
 const bufferId = tree.openTextFile(fileId1, "Hello, world!");
 ```

-In the example above, the string `"Hello, world!"` represents the contents of the file as it existed in the base commit.
+In the example above, the string `"Hello, world!"` represents the contents of the file as it existed in the tree's base commit.
 If the file did not exist or was empty, you can pass an empty string.
+Again, just like with base entries, it's imperative that you supply the same content for all files on all replicas by ensuring that all work tree's build on the same commit in application code.

 Once you have obtained a buffer id, you can get the text of the file, which might be different than the base text you supplied due to the application of remote operations.
 Remember to pass a *buffer id* obtained via `openTextFile` rather than a raw file id.